Status of California Gasoline Phaseout Legislation

 Reduces California’s (and America’s) need to risk the lives of troops to secure supplies of oil.

 Loosens the oil lobby’s grip on California politicians.

-Creates hundreds of thousands of California jobs related to transportation electrification in areas such as auto design and manufacture, charging infrastructure, public awareness/education, grid upgrades and operation, battery manufacture, electronics/software, research and development and innovation.
+Creates job growth, including hundreds of thousands of California jobs related to transportation electrification in areas such as auto design and manufacture, charging infrastructure, public awareness/education, grid upgrades and operation, battery manufacture, electronics/software, research and development and innovation.